-- 1. Lubricate coupler internal threads (1), nipple threads (2), and nipple O-ring (3) with LPS-2 Aerosol Lubricant. - Hand tighten coupler (1) onto nipple (2). - Using opened-end wrenches from the parts box, tighten the coupler until there is metal-to-metal contact between the coupler and the nipple.
-Nipple o-ring (3) must not be visible.
+- 1. Lubricate coupler internal threads (1), nipple threads (2), and nipple O-ring (3) with LPS-2 Aerosol Lubricant. - 2.
+Hand tighten the coupler on the nipple. - Using opened-end wrenches from the parts box, tighten the coupler until there is metal-to-metal contact between the coupler and the nipple.
+Nipple o-ring must not be visible.